arcus/education_modules/statistical_tests/statistical_tests.md

 **Is this module right for me?** @long_description

-**Estimated time to completion**: 20 minutes (although reading through the linked tutorials may take much longer, depending on which tests you choose to read about)
+**Estimated time to completion**: @estimated_time

 **Pre-requisites**:

 * Learners should already be familiar with the purpose and assumptions of any test they intend to run --- this module covers the "how" only, not the "why".
 * This module also assumes some basic familiarity with either R or python.
-If you are brand new to one or both (or want a refresher) consider starting with [Intro to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/intro_to_r_rstudio/intro_to_r_rstudio.md) or [Intro to python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/intro_to_python/intro_to_python.md) first and then coming back here.
+If you are brand new to one or both (or want a refresher) consider starting with [Intro to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md) or [Intro to python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/intro_to_python/intro_to_python.md) first and then coming back here.

 **Learning Objectives**: